 Large and Highly Fragmented Market.
 We estimate that the commercial real estate services industry is a more than \$400 billion global revenue market opportunity.
 This TAM represents the actual and/or potential revenues that are or could be generated annually by public and private commercial real estate services firms.
 We believe that a significant portion of the TAM currently resides with smaller and regional companies offering services like ours.
 We also believe that a large percentage consists of real estate services that are performed in-house by owners and occupiers but that could be partially or entirely outsourced.
-The estimated TAM also includes businesses in which our public commercial real estate services competitors operate but where Newmark currently does not, such as real estate investment management.
+The estimated TAM also includes businesses in which our public commercial real estate services competitors operate but where Newmark currently does not.
 We estimate that less than 20% of the potential revenue in the global commercial real estate services market is currently serviced by the top 10 global firms (by total revenues), leaving a large opportunity for us to reach clients through superior experience and high-quality service, relative to both our larger competitors and the significant number of fragmented smaller and regional companies.
 We believe that clients increasingly value full service real estate service providers with comprehensive capabilities and multi-jurisdictional reach.
-We believe this will provide a competitive advantage for us as we have full-service capabilities to service both real estate owners and occupiers.
+We expect this to provide Newmark a competitive advantage as we have full-service capabilities to service both real estate owners and occupiers.

 Institutional Investor Demand for Commercial Real Estate.
 Institutions investing in real estate often compare their returns on investments in real estate to those of alternative asset classes, benchmark sovereign bonds, and investment-grade corporate bonds.
 Even with their recent rise, benchmark interest rates have remained below long-term average historical rates around the world over the past several years.
-For example, ten-year U.S. Treasuries averaged just under 6% over the fifty years ended December 31, 2023, compared with approximately 2.3% over the past five and ten calendar years, 2.9% in 2022, and 4.0% in 2023.
-From the end of the Great Recession through the first half of 2022, this generally offered investors appealing spreads between those rates and risk-adjusted total returns for commercial real estate, which attracted significant investment from the portfolios of sovereign wealth funds, insurance companies, pension and mutual funds, high net worth investors and family offices, and other institutional investors, leading to an increased percentage of direct and indirect ownership of real estate related assets over time.
+For example, ten-year U.S. Treasuries averaged approximately 5.9% over the fifty years ended December 31, 2024.

-Beginning in the second half of 2022 and continuing through 2023, investment and origination volumes in commercial and multifamily real estate declined significantly from the record levels recorded a year earlier.
-This was largely due to both the relatively rapid rise in both the absolute level of interest rates and the increase in overall interest rate volatility as measured by ICE BofA MOVE Index and similar indices as well as widening credit spreads.
-A large percentage of commercial real estate investment is financed with debt, and these recent macroeconomic conditions made the financing of deals more challenging.
-Despite this recent slowdown in industry-wide activity, over the long term, institutions continue to expect to invest in global real estate.
-For context, the weighted average target allocation for all global institutional investors to real estate increased from 5.6% of their overall portfolios in 2010 to 9.6% in 2015 and 10.8% in 2023, according to figures from an annual survey by Cornell University's Baker Program in Real Estate and Hodes Weill & Associates.
-The Cornell survey estimates that the global target allocations will remain at 10.8% in 2024, which would be consistent with the levels reported for 2022 and 2023 but be nearly double the percentage in 2010.
+The weighted average target allocation for all global institutional investors to real estate increased from 5.6% of their overall portfolios in 2010 to 10.8% in 2024, according to figures from an annual survey by Cornell University's Baker Program in Real Estate and Hodes Weill & Associates.
+The Cornell survey estimates that the global target allocations will remain relatively flat at 10.7% in 2025.
 We expect these relatively high investor allocations to benefit our owner-focused businesses as interest rates and transaction activity normalize.
-According to recent data from Bloomberg, economists and futures market participants widely expect major central banks, including the Federal Reserve, to begin lowering short term rates over the summer of this year.
-We would expect such a pivot to lead to real estate capital markets activity beginning to accelerate in the second half of 2024 and into 2025.
+According to data from Bloomberg (as of early February 2025), economists and futures market participants widely expect major central banks, including the Federal Reserve, to continue gradually lowering short term rates over the next two calendar years.
+We expect these interest rate movements will accelerate real estate capital markets activity.